joba-1/MultiTemp/README.md

 * Temperature measurement works
 * Webpage with temperatures works
 * Post to InfluxDB works
 * Theory for temperature measuring is done (see below).
-Maybe needs a bit more calibration.
+Needs calibration to accomodate tolerances.

 ## Todo (maybe)